 Site Leads and Partners:

-The Petawawa Research Forest ASCC study is led by Natural Resources Canada: Michael Hoepting (Silviculture Forester), Jeff Fera (Forest Innovation Research Officer), Trevor Jones (Research Scientist), and Melissa Vekeman (PRF Operations Manager).
+The Petawawa Research Forest ASCC study is led by Natural Resources Canada: Michael Hoepting (Silviculture Forester), Jeff Fera (Forest Innovation Research Officer), Trevor Jones (Research Scientist), Nelson Thiffault (Natural Resources Canada), and Liz Cobb (PRF Operations Manager).

 A three-day workshop to initiate planning of the PRF ASCC site was hosted by The Canadian Institute of Forestry, FPInnovations, and Friends of the Petawawa Research Forest, July 16-18, 2019 in Pembroke, ON.
 Staff from these organizations as well as researchers and practitioners from the following organizations were part of the team that developed the trial treatments at the workshop and may have long-term involvement in the trial: